AlexHolmes4/PY4E-Python-Capstone/README.md

 ![flightdatacrawler High Level Overview](https://user-images.githubusercontent.com/55677663/116178867-d9e3c900-a748-11eb-8f0f-f5dbab3d3708.PNG)

 <ul>
   <li> A python program will run and extract the data into a raw storage database.
-This first extraction of data is unstructured, the stopping and restarting of data extraction will be incorperated in the python program - SQL query design. </li>
+This first extraction of data is unstructured, the stopping and restarting of data extraction will be incorporated in the python program - SQL query design. </li>
   <li> The data can be processed, modelled and stored into a second structured relational database where querying is optimized. </li>
   <li>This data can now visualized using Javascript.
 The D3 (Data Driven Documents) Javascript Library was chosen for the visualisation. </li>
  </ul>